07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

 1. name : filter models by name
+2. brand : filter models by brand
-2. user : filter models by the username who registered the modules
+3. user : filter models by the username who registered the modules
-3. sort : sort the values the only valid values are ASC and DESC, default is ASC
+4. sort : sort the values the only valid values are ASC and DESC, default is ASC
-4. sortColumn : select the value that sorts the list in this case name or user
+5. sortColumn : select the value that sorts the list in this case name or user
-5. pageNumber : the page number to select of the list the first is page zero (0) (required)
+6. pageNumber : the page number to select of the list the first is page zero (0) (required)
-6. pageSize : number the records per Page (required)
+7. pageSize : number the records per Page (required)

 - Response :